Mauritius

 Interest income

-Interest income paid by any person, other than by banks or non-bank deposit-taking institutions under the Banking Act, to individuals and non-residents is liable to withholding tax (WHT) at the rate of 15% (final tax).
+Interest payable by any person, other than by banks or non-bank deposit-taking institutions under the Banking Act, to any person other than a company resident in Mauritius is subject to withholding tax (WHT) at the rate of 15%.
 Interest payments by a GBL to a non-resident out of its foreign-source income is exempt from WHT.

 Royalty income